rodtheo/snakemake_pipelines/evaluate_assemblies/README.md

 conda env create -f envs/myenv.yaml
 ```

 This will create a conda environment called `evaluate_assemblies_env`.
-We can check that the environement was created through `conda info --envs`.
+We can check that the conda environment was created through `conda info --envs`.

 After this, we go to the folder `build_docker_img` and type `docker build -t rodtheo/genomics:eval_assem_ale_reapr .`.
 This will create an image with the remainer tools required for the execution of pipeline that could not be installed by conda.
-Again, we can check if the image was created listing them with `docker images`.
+Again, we can check if the image was created listing all images with `docker images` command.

-Now, we enter our environment using `conda activate evaluate_assemblies_env` and them we execute the test dataset with `snakemake -s Snakefile_evaluate --cores <number of cores>` where `<number of cores>` must be replaced by a number informing the quantity of cores required by the user.
+Now, we activate the environment using `conda activate evaluate_assemblies_env` and them we execute the test dataset with `snakemake -s Snakefile_evaluate --cores <number of cores>` where `<number of cores>` must be replaced by a number informing the quantity of cores required by the user.

 ## Output files